fjiangAI/fjiangAI.github.io/_pages/cv.md

 Education/PostDoc
 ======
-* B.S. in Computer Science and Technology, Jiangsu University of Science and Technology, 2016
 * M.S. in Computer Science and Technology, Soochow University, 2019
 * Ph.D in Computer Science and Technology, Soochow University, 2022
 * PostDoc in Computer Science and Technology, The Chinese University of Hong Kong, Shenzhen, 2024 (expected)